EshayDev/Amimod/README.md

 **MIT License**

-Copyright (c) 2025 EshayDev & Contributors
+Copyright (c) 2025 TEAM EDiSO & Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal